mzdk100/compo/README.md

 3. The button component re-renders with text "world" and id=0, then again with id=1
 4. The app component continues receiving countdown events
 5. After the countdown completes, the app component prints "Hello, app!"

+For more advanced usage of the compo library, please refer to the examples in the [examples](examples) directory.

 ## API Documentation